We may earn a commission when you buy through links in our articles. Learn more.

 Water Pokémon are especially strong against:

-Water Pokémon are super effective against fire, ground, and rock-type Pokémon, meaning the likes of Charizard, Garchomp, and Rhyperior will struggle against Water Pokémon.
+Water Pokémon are super effective against fire, ground, and rock-type Pokémon, as such creatures like Arcanine, Rhyperior, and Garchomp struggle against Water Pokémon.

 Just in case you don’t have a water Pokémon on your team, make sure you learn more about the ground Pokémon weakness and rock Pokémon weakness – you’re bound to have at least one ‘mon that can deal with them.

-Hopefully, you find our water Pokémon weakness guide helpful, but for even more amazing Pokémon content, be sure to check out our articles on the best Pokémon games and best water Pokémon.
-To discover how to beat some of the other ‘mon types, take a look at our dark Pokémon weakness, fairy Pokémon weakness, Dragon Pokémon weakness, normal Pokémon weakness, fire Pokémon weakness, psychic Pokémon weakness, and ghost Pokémon weakness guides.
+Hopefully, you find our water Pokémon weakness guide helpful, but for even more amazing Pokémon content, be sure to check out our articles on the best Pokémon games and the best water Pokémon.
+To discover how to beat some of the other ‘mon types, take a look at our dark Pokémon weakness, Dragon Pokémon weakness, fire Pokémon weakness, psychic Pokémon weakness, and ghost Pokémon weakness guides.